Discovering and Exploiting Sparse Rewards in a Learned Behavior Space: Results

 \subsection{Exploration}

 \looseness=-1 This section studies how well \gls{name} can explore in situations of sparse rewards while having minimal information about the environment and the task.
 This is done by measuring the \emph{coverage metric} obtained in the \emph{ground truth} \gls{bs} defined in Sec. \ref{sec:experiments} for each one of the tested environments.
 The coverage metric is evaluated by dividing said ground truth space into a $50 \times 50$ grid and calculating the percentage of cells occupied during the search.
 A cell is considered occupied if a policy reaches it at the end of its evaluation.
 Note that, while the coverage is calculated in the ground-truth space, \gls{name} has no access to this space at search time.
 The algorithm has to learn a representation from a collection of high-dimensional observations in order to perform the exploration.
 This means that the method can also explore areas of the space that are not considered by the coverage metric in the ground-truth space.
-An example of this is the Curling environment, in which for a single final position of the ball - the one considered in the ground-truth \gls{bs} - can correspond multiple arm positions that are represented by \gls{name}.
+An example of this is the Curling environment, in which a single final position of the ball - the one considered in the ground-truth \gls{bs} - can correspond to multiple arm positions that are represented by \gls{name}.
+At the same time, the strongest baseline with respect to this metric is \gls{ns} which has direct access to the space in which the coverage is calculated, providing an upper-bound value for our experiments.

+\looseness=-1 Fig. \ref{fig:stax_cvg_baselines} shows the coverage reached by our method and all the tested baselines.
+It can be seen that on the Curling environment \gls{name} performs similarly to \gls{ns}, with a mean final coverage of $90.8 \%$ for \gls{name} compared to the $91\%$ for \gls{ns} ($p=.77$).
+In the other two environments, \gls{name} reaches lower coverage compared to \gls{ns}.
+The difference is small on the HardMaze, $80.3\%$ for \gls{name} versus $82.2\%$ for \gls{ns} ($p=1.5\times 10^{-2}$), but it is higher on the Redundant Arm environment with $78.2\%$ for \gls{name} against the $93.3\%$ obtained by \gls{ns} ($p = 7.31 \times 10^{-5})$.